hunterHungry/MayaScheduling/arnold5StudyNote.md

 subsurface scattering for skin

-thin scattering for water and ice
+thin scattering for wate	r and ice

 a secondary specular coat, and light emission